What's the Best Skincare Routine for Acne?

 We know a thing or two about skin, and in particular, skin that’s prone to acne breakouts on a whim.
 So here’s our advice on the best skin care routine for acne prone skin, from cleansing to exfoliating, moisturising and beyond.

-Cleansing the skin twice a day is essential for keeping the skin clean, free from dirt, makeup, bacteria, excess oil and dead skin cells.
+Cleansing the skin twice a day is essential for keeping the skin clean, free from dirt, makeup, bacteria, excess oil and dead skin cells, especially if your skin is oily.

 Even if we don’t wear makeup, it’s important to cleanse our skin before bed to remove the sweat, dirt, oil and environmental pollutants that have settled on our skin during the day.

-Likewise in the morning it's important to cleanse to remove the sweat and oil that’s built up on the skin overnight.
+Likewise in the morning it's important to cleanse to remove the sweat and oil that’s built up on the skin overnight to keep acne-prone skin clear.

 Face wipes are also a big no no as they don’t remove anywhere near enough dirt and makeup as proper cleansing.
 Instead, choose a cream cleanser or a gentle face wash that contains natural, plant based ingredients and that supports stressed out skin.

-Our Clean Slate Cream Cleanser is ideally suited to acne prone skin since it’s packed with skin nourishing, natural ingredients and plant based oils.
+Our Rebalance & Reset Cream Cleanser is ideally suited to acne prone skin since it’s packed with skin nourishing, natural ingredients and plant based oils.
 Use it twice a day to effectively remove dirt and grime to give your skin the best chance of feeling and looking healthy.

-Exfoliating the skin is a great way of clearing the pores of dirt, oil and dead skin cells as well as helping to remove dull skin to reveal a fresh faced look.
+Exfoliating the skin is a great way of clearing the skin of dirt, oil and grime that can clog pores and make acne worse, as well as helping to remove dead skin cells to reveal a fresh faced look.

-Most skin care experts advise exfoliating twice a week to keep the skin glowing and in tip top condition.
-But if you have acne prone skin, this can be too much and cause some level of irritation.
+According to dermatologists, we should aim to exfoliate twice a week to keep the skin glowing and in tip top condition.
+But if you have acne prone skin, this can be too much and cause some level of skin irritation and worsen acne, so find a routine that suits you best.

 There are two ways to exfoliate.
 One way is to use a ‘mechanical’ exfoliant such as a facial brush or an exfoliant that contains exfoliating beads such as apricot kernels.
 The other way is to use a chemical (chemical in the good sense, everything is technically a chemical, even water) exfoliant.